netdata/netdata/database/engine/README.md

 `dbengine disk space`(**deprecated**) is set to the default `256`, each instance is given 256 MiB in disk space, which means the total disk space required to store all instances is, roughly, `256 MiB * 1 parent * 4 child nodes = 1280 MiB`.

-#### Backwards compatibility
+#### Backward compatibility

 All existing metrics belonging to child nodes are automatically converted to legacy dbengine instances and the localhost metrics are transferred to the multihost dbengine instance.

-All new child nodes are automatically transferred to the multhost dbengine instance and share its page cache and disk space.
+All new child nodes are automatically transferred to the multihost dbengine instance and share its page cache and disk space.
 If you want to migrate a child node from its legacy dbengine instance to the multihost dbengine instance, you must delete the instance's directory, which is located in `/var/cache/netdata/MACHINE_GUID/dbengine`, after stopping the Agent.